JesusAcuna/Date_Fruit_Classification_Keras/README.md

 - `Best_Model_3.tflite`: archive with extension tensorflow lite of best chosen model
 - `Date_Fruit_Classification.ipynb`: python notebook where the analysis and modeling is done
 - `Dockerfile`: archive to containerize the project
-- `Pipfile`: archive to save the dependencies and libraries of the environment
-- `Pipfile.lock`: archive to save the cache of `Pipfile`
 - `convert_to_tflite.py`: python script to convert a h5 file to tfile file
 - `predict.py`: python script to make the web service with method 'POST' and upload the parameters of `Best_Model_3.tflite`
 - `predict_test.py`: python script to make a request locally
 - `predict_test_cloud.py`: python script to make a request on Google Cloud Platform (GCP)
+- `requirements.txt`: archive with the dependencies and libraries
 - `std_scaler.bin`: binary archive with the training normalization values
 - `train.py`: python script to train the model and get `150_Stability_045011`,`4_Models_000123`,`Date_Fruit_Datasets` and `std_scaler.bin`